blockchain/My-Wallet-V3-Frontend/README.md

 ## Usage

 You can open any wallet registered with your email address.
 It will ask you to upgrade to HD if needed.
 You can also sign up for a new wallet.
-In that case you should use a valid email address.
-In the final registration step you need to enter the 5 letter code from the registration email (do not click the link).

 After login, you'll see a list of accounts.
 There will be delay before transactions and the correct balances show up.
 If something goes wrong during the login process, error messages appear in the console.

-The first time you login your browser needs to be verified.
-There's no UI for this yet, but you will receive an email with an approval link; once you click that login should proceed as normal.

 To automatically login after every page refresh, create a file `.env` and add `SAVE_PASSWORD=1` to it.